Girli

-Amelia Toomey (born 6 December 1997), known professionally as Girli, is an English singer and songwriter.
-Based in London, she has released a number of singles, five EPs and two studio albums.
+Amelia Kate Woodward Toomey (born 6 December 1997), known professionally as Girli, is an English singer, rapper and songwriter.
+Based in London, she has released a number of singles, five EPs and three studio albums.
 The Guardian has described her sound as veering "between PC Music, bubblegum pop, pop punk and rap, each one treading a line between catchy and deliberately discomforting."
 Much of her music is about feminism, sexuality, queer culture, and mental health.

 In April 2019, Girli released her debut studio album, Odd One Out, on PMR Records.
 After being dropped by her record label and later being forced to cancel her 2020 Sofa Tour due to the COVID-19 pandemic, Girli released the EP Ex Talk in 2021.
 She is currently with independent label AllPoints and released her second album Matriarchy in 2024.

 Early life

 Girli is from northwest London.
 She was born on 6 December 1997 to acting parents, and is half-Australian.
 She has a younger sister.
 As a child she wanted to be an actor, but abandoned her ambition after 2 unsuccessful auditions.
 She wrote her first song aged 8, about a boy in her class at school who she liked.

 She attended Hampstead School, a comprehensive secondary school in Cricklewood.
 Girli describes her experience of secondary school as "the worst five years of my life, it was so bad", experiencing bullying that "made me quite an anxious person".
 She was nonetheless active in extracurricular activities, getting elected as a Deputy Young MP for Camden in 2012 and spending lunchtimes in the music room playing instruments.